GZA: 1995–1999: Liquid Swords, Beneath the Surface

-These guest appearances were followed up in 1995 with GZA's second studio album, Liquid Swords, produced and recorded entirely in the basement studio by RZA, with the participation of all original Clan members.
+The guest appearances were followed in 1995 by GZA's second studio album, Liquid Swords, produced and recorded entirely in the basement studio by RZA, with the participation of all original Clan members.
 It was released on November 7 by Geffen Records.
 The album's complex composition included dialogue sampled from the film Shogun Assassin.
 The album was met with positive reviews and sold well.
 It is considered to be one of the best albums from the Wu-Tang camp.
 It peaked at the No. 9 spot on the Billboard 200 chart and No. 2 on the Top R&B/Hip Hop Albums chart.
 On October 8, 2015, the Recording Industry Association of America announced that the album had earned a Platinum certification for having sold more than 1 million copies.
 It became the first Wu-Tang-related album to get certified since 2004, when Method Man and Ghostface Killah both earned plaques.
 In addition, he directed music videos for four album singles.

 After appearing on the Wu-Tang Clan's second album, Wu-Tang Forever (1997), his third studio album Beneath the Surface was released by MCA Records in 1999.
 The album and its singles "Crash Your Crew" and "Breaker, Breaker" met with critical acclaim.
 The album earned a Gold certification by RIAA, peaked at No. 9 on the Billboard 200 chart, and topped the Top R&B/Hip Hop Albums chart.